Michael A. Taylor Preview, Player Props: Twins vs. Rangers

 - Taylor is hitting .224 with 13 doubles, 19 home runs and 19 walks.

-- Taylor will look to extend his seven-game hitting streak.
-He's batting .438 with three homers in his last games.
+- Taylor enters this game on a seven-game hitting streak.
+During his last outings, he's hitting .438 with three homers.

-- Taylor has driven in a run in 28 games this season (26.7%), including 12 games with more than one RBI (11.4%).
-He has also driven home three or more of his team's runs in three contests.
+- Taylor has picked up an RBI in 26.7% of his games this year, with more than one RBI in 11.4% of his games.
+He has also driven in three or more runs in three contests.

-- He has scored in 33 of 105 games this year, and more than once 5 times.
+- He has scored in 31.4% of his games this season, with two or more runs scored in 4.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.